Throughput Optimization in Multi-Channel Cognitive Radios with Hard Deadline Constraints: Multiple Secondary Users

 Next we show that this solution is optimal with respect to the delay as well as the throughput when $L$ is large.
-We show this by studying the system after ignoring the delay constraint and show that the resulting solution of this system (which is what we refer to as the throughput-optimal solution since we neglect the delay constraint in the optimization problem) is a delay optimal one as well.
-The throughput-optimal solution to the problem after neglecting the delay constraint is given by setting $\lambdadst=0$ in \eqref{Gamma_Solution_Lambert_W} arriving at
+We show this by studying the system after ignoring the delay constraint and show that the resulting solution of this system (which is what we refer to as the unconstrained problem) is a delay optimal one as well.
+The solution of the unconstrained problem is given by setting $\lambdadst=0$ in \eqref{Gamma_Solution_Lambert_W} arriving at